 Repeatedly stressing a material below its fracture stress may lead to eventual fracture.
 This is known as fatigue.
 If the repeated stress is well beyond the yield-point, only relatively few repetitions may be needed to fatigue the material, its failure being indicated by cracking or flaking, giving a pitted surface.
 Electron microscope images of well-played records may indicate that some kind of fatigue mechanism is involved in the increasing surface noise when a record is often played.

-Normally the diamond of the stylus is bonded to a metal shank and this is glued to the end of the cantilever which is flattened at one end to accept the adhesive and stylus assembly.
-In top-of-the-range cartridges the diamond stylus may be bonded directly to the cantilever without the intervening metal shank.
-This type of stylus is referred to as a nude-shank type and is generally considered better because the reduction in the mass of the stylus assembly ensures better tracking.
+Normally the diamond of the stylus is bonded to a metal (usually aluminium) shank and this is glued to the end of the cantilever which is flattened at one end to accept the adhesive and stylus assembly.
+In top-of-the-range cartridges, a longer diamond stylus may be bonded directly to the cantilever without the intervening metal shank.
+This type of stylus is referred to as a nude-shank type and is generally considered better because of a claimed reduction in the mass of the stylus assembly which ensures better tracking.

-However, there is a proviso.
-Because the metal shank is not present, the cantilever rides very close to the disc surface and this makes nude-shank styli sensitive to clogging with dust and lint.
+This claim seems odd given that the density of diamond is some 30% higher than aluminium.
+In fact the drop in mass is typically accomplished by diminishing the shank dimension and having the cantilever ride very close to the disc surface.
+This makes nude-shank styli sensitive to clogging with dust and lint.
 One tiny thread of lint trapped around the tip can gather small particles and lint like a broom and in a very short time a ball of lint and dust surrounds the tip between the record and the cantilever and this lifts the stylus upward and away from the groove walls.

 Nude-shank styli demand that the user keeps her records scrupulously clean.